 The laws of the state of Ohio forbid the sale or serving of alcoholic beverages to persons under 21 years of age.
 Persons 21 or older who have a valid Ohio driver’s license may be served.
 The law also forbids misrepresenting one’s age for the purpose of consuming or purchasing alcoholic beverages.
 It is the intention of this policy to promote attitudes toward alcohol use that are consistent with the goal of learning to take responsibility for one’s life and learning to work in the thoughtful community with others.

 The following general policy statement is designed to: 1) be consistent with the laws of Ohio; 2) stress moderation, safety and individual accountability for those who choose to drink; 3) work towards a college atmosphere that is free of coercion for those who choose to drink; 4) maintain a community where alcohol abuse and its effects are minimal; 5) provide information and education for all students and 6) provide confidential and effective guidance and counseling for those with special needs related to alcohol use and alcoholism.

 This policy was developed by the Disciplinary Committee made up of representatives from the student body, faculty, institutional support staff and the administration.
-It has been reviewed by the Executive Cabinet and approved by the President.
+It has been reviewed by the President's Council and approved by the Board of Trustees.
 All members of the Southern State community are expected to be familiar with and abide by the principles and details of this statement.